Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 • Weight: 30.6 pounds

-• Smooth lines deliver a stylish aesthetic particularly appropriate for modern yard designs
+• Smooth lines and stylish aesthetic

-• Large fire opening provides directional heat, and built-in ash release makes for easy cleaning
+• Large fire opening provides directional heat

 Get the Kelly Clarkson Home chiminea at Wayfair.